RicciLiao/x-components-starter/README.md

 * `group`: your kafka consumer group.
 * `handler`: your kafka consumer message handler class, it should be implemented with `KafkaHandler.class`.
 * `beanName`: your kafka consumer message handler bean name.
-* `messageClass`: your kafka consumer message POJO class, it should be implemented with `KafkaMessageDto.class`.

     - Producer